Searching ...

 Residents have two public school systems that serve their families.

-The school district enrolls 33,000 students, who attend one of the 42 schools.
-It has an 89% four-year graduation rate, which is higher than the state average.
+The school district enrolls 33,000 students who attend one of 42 schools.
+Its four-year graduation rate is 89%, which is higher than the state average.

 Kannapolis City Schools enrolls 5,700 students across nine different schools.
 It is one of four North Carolina School Districts named to the College Board AP honor roll for outstanding performance in advanced placement courses.
-It also has a welding program where students can graduate with a welding certificate.
+The district has a welding program; students can obtain a welding certificate.

 Residents have 12 private schools to select from.
-Some of the top-ranked private schools include Covenant Classical School and Cannon School.
+Some top-ranked local private schools include Covenant Classical School and Cannon School.
 Around 58% of the private schools are religiously affiliated.

-Higher education is offered through Rowan Cabarrus Community College, a fully accredited community college with a campus in both counties.
+Higher education choices start with Rowan Cabarrus Community College, a fully accredited community college with campuses in both counties.
 Students can choose from 49 degrees, 31 diplomas, and 99 certificates.
-It also offers transfer programs for those looking to move on to a four-year degree.
+The college has transfer programs for those looking to move on to a four-year degree.

 Another option is the Cabarrus College of Health Sciences.
-These offer health care programs that help students earn an associate’s, bachelor’s, or master’s degree in seven different health disciplines.
+Its healthcare programs help students earn an associate’s, bachelor’s, or master’s degree in seven health disciplines.

-Atrium Health is a major health care provider to local residents, and it has an extensive inpatient and outpatient network.
+Atrium Health is a major healthcare provider to local residents.
+It has an extensive inpatient and outpatient network.
 The Atrium Health Cabarrus is a regional 457-bed hospital operating in Concord.
 The network includes the Jeff Gordon Children’s Center, Hayes Family Center, and Batte Cancer Center.
 Associated family medicine practices are available in the county in Harrisburg, Kannapolis, Mount Pleasant, and other nearby towns.

 The Community Free Clinic services the area’s most vulnerable population.
 Its mission is to remove barriers to help provide health services to its patients.
 It has comprehensive primary care, specialty care lab services, and a pharmacy.

-Cabarrus Health Alliance is the public health authority established in the county.
-It also provides health care programs, disease prevention, and health care education.
+Cabarrus Health Alliance is the county’s public health authority so all have access to treatment.
+It operates health care programs, promotes disease prevention, and provides health care education.

 Cabarrus County Things To Do

-Motorsports are a huge attraction inside Cabarrus County.
-With the Charlotte Motor Speedway and zMaxDragway located inside its borders, NASCAR fans are close to the action at events throughout the year, and significant races are in May and October.
-The Coca-Cola 600 is NASCAR’s longest race.
+Motorsports events are a huge attraction inside Cabarrus County.
+With the Charlotte Motor Speedway and zMaxDragway located inside its borders, NASCAR fans are close to the fastest action on the stock car circuit.
+Significant races are in May and October, including the Coca-Cola 600, NASCAR’s longest race.
+See the Speedway website for upcoming events.

-Other sporting opportunities are present in Cabarrus County.
-The new Kannapolis Intimidators, a minor league club affiliated with the Chicago White Sox, launched with the 2021 season at Fieldcrest Cannon Stadium.
+The Kannapolis Cannon Ballers, a minor league club affiliated with the Chicago White Sox, launched during the 2021 season.
+They play at Fieldcrest Cannon Stadium.

 Cabarrus County is also home to some well-known golf courses.
 The Rocky River Golf Club in Concord has ranked as one of the most challenging public courses in the region.

-If you’re looking to make your fortune, visit the Reed Gold Mine State Historic Site.
+If you want to make your fortune, visit the Reed Gold Mine State Historic Site.
 Not only can you walk the trails and see the shafts left by miners, but you can try your hand at gold panning.

 Great Wolf Lodge is an indoor water park, arcade, bowling, and dining venue all under one roof.
 It’s a great family day of fun open all year round.